Burr: Senate Intel examining Jill Stein campaign

 Asked what his panel wanted to learn from the Stein campaign, Burr said whether there was "collusion with the Russians."

-It's not clear who the senator was referring to with his mention of a second campaign, and a spokeswoman declined to comment.
+The senator did not identify the second campaign he was referring to on Monday, and a spokeswoman declined to comment.

+On Tuesday, Burr was asked to clarify the second campaign he was referring to, and he confirmed it was not the Bernie Sanders campaign, since he was referring to campaigns in the general election.

+"How many campaigns were there in the general election? ...
+Bernie Sanders wasn't in the general election," Burr said.

+Sanders, the Vermont independent who lost the Democratic presidential nomination to Clinton last year, told CNN on Tuesday that "to the best of my knowledge" no one on the Intelligence Committee had reached out to him or his associates.
+The 2016 Libertarian candidate, Gary Johnson, told CNN on Tuesday that he and his advisers had not been contacted by the panel and had had no communication with any Russian officials.

+The revelation that Johnson and Sanders have not been contacted by the panel suggests that Burr still wants to question Clinton witnesses as part of the investigation.

-The committee has already spoken to numerous officials from the Donald Trump and Hillary Clinton campaigns as part of its investigation into Russian election meddling and possible collusion.
+The committee has already spoken to numerous officials from the Donald Trump and Clinton campaigns as part of its investigation into Russian election meddling and possible collusion.

-Burr also told reporters he has not spoken with the President since May, a call that he said had been overblown by The New York Times, which he suggested had portrayed the conversation as "salacious."
-He said the call was "not about the investigation."

-She is of interest to the congressional Russia investigators in part because she attended the same gala for Russian state television broadcaster RT in 2015 that former Trump national security adviser Michael Flynn attended.
+Stein is of interest to the congressional Russia investigators in part because she attended the same gala for Russian state television broadcaster RT in 2015 that former Trump national security adviser Michael Flynn attended.

 Photos and video have shown that Stein was seated at the same table as Flynn and Russian President Vladimir Putin.